 There was a time when for weeks I hate getting out of bed to work because I was so depressed, even though I am well rested physically but my mind was tired.
 I felt fatigued and just wanted to lie in the bed with the covers pulled over my head and sleep.
 Unfortunately, I am not financially able to lie around and sleep my life away.
 No matter how fatigued I feel, no matter how depressed I am I have to go to work.
 I get up drag myself to the shower and prepare for my day.
-For most of the morning, I am exemplifying depression in the workplace.
-I hide in my office, I keep my door closed as much as possible and limit my people interaction to only what is necessary.
-Depression in the workplace is real and I will share an experience with this blog.
+For most of the morning, I hide in my office, I keep my door closed as much as possible and limit my people interaction to only what is necessary.
+Depression at work is real and I will share an experience with this blog.

 I sing to motivate myself while getting ready for work, however.
 I still don’t want to leave the house.
 “Good morning Nikki, how goes it?” says a coworker smiling at me, I smile back and say “Not a thing”.
 No one knows I’d rather be in bed, no one knows I don’t want to be here.
-They don’t sees the signs of depression in the workplace.
-When I get to my office, I plop down in my chair, my handbag feels like a ton of bricks.
+They don’t see the signs of depression at work.
+When I get to my office, I plop down in my chair because my handbag feels like a ton of bricks.
 My arms are heavy and I am feeling extremely fatigued.
 My burden is heavy and I drop my weight onto my chair and put my head down on my desk, thank God I have a door which is closed.
-It’s 6:30 am, it’s early, at least two hours before I see humans and I relish in my solitude and the quiet.
+It’s early, 6:30 am, at least two hours before I see humans and I relish in my solitude and the quiet.
 I am feeling irritable and I don’t really want to speak to anyone.
-It’s eight o’clock and someone comes in my office, I smile and say ” Goodmorning, Come in, How may I help you?”
-If you are a college student, check out my sister’s blog, Depression In College
+It’s eight o’clock and someone comes in my office so I smile and say ” Good morning.
+Come in, How may I help you?”

 Find a local therapist or contact the National Suicide Lifeline by calling 1-800-273-8255